-If you use drugs, use new equipment every time you use drugs.
-This includes new needles, syringes, filters, sterile water and cookers.
+Use new equipment every time you use drugs, including new needles, syringes, filters, sterile water and cookers for injecting drugs.
 Use your own pipe or stem and mouthpiece for smoking drugs, and your own rolled paper, straws or other supplies when snorting drugs.